 If anyone can help Brian with the words to the song and/or any other info, please comment below.
 Thanks in advance! -Mama Lisa

 This article was posted on Wednesday, August 26th, 2020 at 2:08 pm and is filed under Children's Songs, Countries & Cultures, Italian, Italian American, Italian American Cuisine, Italian Children's Songs, Italy, Languages, Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.